 - Your adopted site should be wadeable or accessible by a bridge.
-Do not monitor waters that are deeper. - If at any time you feel uncomfortable about the condition of the waterbody or your surroundings, stop monitoring and leave the site. - Monitor during base flow conditions.
-Do not monitor if the waterbody is at flood stage.
+Do not monitor waters that are deeper than your knees. - If at any time you feel uncomfortable about the condition of the waterbody or your surroundings, stop monitoring and leave the site. - Do not monitor if the waterbody is at flood stage, or even one day after a heavy rain.
 Fast moving water is very dangerous.
-Never wade in swift or high water. - Never cross private property without the permission of the landowner. - Always bring your 'Who to Call List' on page 56 of this manual and your emergency plan. - If you are sampling from a bridge, be wary of passing traffic.
-Never lean over bridge rails unless you are firmly anchored to the ground or the bridge with good hand/foot holds.
-If walking under a bridge, watch for objects knocked off the road from overhead. - Look out for broken glass, poison ivy, snakes and biting/stinging insects. - Never drink the water.
-Always wash or sanitize hands after monitoring. - Do not monitor if the water body is posted as unsafe for body contact. - Carry a first aid kit with you. - Adopt-A-Stream recommends that you monitor with another person. - Wear gloves while monitoring.
+Never wade in swift or high water. - Never cross private property without the permission of the landowner. - Always bring your "Who to Call" list on page 89 of this manual. - Look out for broken glass, poison ivy, and biting/stinging insects. - Never drink the water and wash hands after monitoring. - Do not monitor if the water body is posted as unsafe for body contact. - Carry a first aid kit with you. - Adopt-A-Stream recommends that you monitor with another person.